15 Key Areas of Improvement for Employees in the Workplace

 Here are the tips to help an employee improve time management skills:

-Encourage your employees to take short breaks to recharge their energy and refocus to avoid burnout and maintain productivity throughout the day.
-Set your team up with a clock in clock out app.
+Encourage breaks: Set your team up with a clock in clock out app.
 Besides tracking work hours, the tool offers other features like deadline reminders and break notifications.
 This will help your employees to be aware of how their time’s spent, fostering self-reflection and improving their time management skills.

 4. Distractions avoidance